ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 added QmVtSZiPWUjK175KngUvXeBxkTBRhVU9YgQcHvLNDdXc8s website
 ```

-Sweet, now our webpage is available on the IPFS network!
-Now you can load your webpage on the gateway from your local IPFS node or the public gateway, open in your browser:
+Sweet, now our website is available on the IPFS network!
+Now you can load your site on the gateway from your local IPFS node or the public gateway.
+Open one of these in your browser:

 - Local node gateway: http://localhost:8080/ipfs/QmVtSZiPWUjK175KngUvXeBxkTBRhVU9YgQcHvLNDdXc8s
 - Public IPFS gateway: https://ipfs.io/ipfs/QmVtSZiPWUjK175KngUvXeBxkTBRhVU9YgQcHvLNDdXc8s

-Even, if the ipfs.io domain was not reachable, you would still be able to share and make your page available to other users that are running their own IPFS nodes by sharing the hash that corresponds to the latest version of your webpage.
+Even, if the [ipfs.io](https://ipfs.io/) domain is not reachable, you would still be able to share and make your page available to other users that are running their own IPFS nodes by sharing the hash that corresponds to the latest version of your web page.
 This even works in local area networks without connectivity to the broader internet!

 However, this process can be improved with some tooling.
-After all, this process still required the manual installation of an IPFS node and we need to keep track of the hashes for the published version.
+After all, manual installation of an IPFS node is still required, and we need to keep track of the hashes for the published version.
 That is where `ipscend` excells.

-#### Step 3 (optional): ipscend - tooling to publish your page and keep track of different versions
+#### Step 3 (optional): `ipscend` - tooling to publish your page and keep track of different versions

 `ipscend` is a tool built to streamline and enhance the experience for publishing your static web pages.
 It is available as a Node.js module, installable through npm.
 Install it by running: